ROCm/HIP/docs/how-to/hip_porting_guide.rst

   due to HIP functionality backward compatibility.

-The memory type translation for ``hipPointerGetAttributes`` needs to be handled properly on NVIDIA platform to get the correct memory type in CUDA, which is done in the file ``nvidia_hip_runtime_api.h``.
+The memory type translation for ``hipPointerGetAttributes`` needs to be handled properly on NVIDIA platform to return the correct memory type in CUDA, which is done in the file ``nvidia_hip_runtime_api.h``.

-So in any HIP applications which use HIP APIs involving memory types, developers should use ``#ifdef`` in order to assign the correct enum values depending on NVIDIA or AMD platform.
+In applications that use HIP memory type APIs, you should use ``#ifdef`` to assign the correct enum values depending on NVIDIA or AMD platform.